 Portuguese Tomato Jelly

 - 1 quart tomato juice, (about 6 1/2 pounds [3 kg] tomatoes should yield 1 quart juice—do not use canned)

 - 1 cup water

-- 1. Purée the tomatoes in a food processor, working in batches if necessary.
-Pass the pulp through a sieve, pressing with the rounded side of a ladle or a wooden spoon to extract as much juice as possible.
+- Purée the tomatoes in a food processor, working in batches if necessary.
+Pass the pulp through a sieve, pressing with the rounded side of a ladle or spoon to extract as much juice as possible.
 Measure out 1 quart (4 cups) juice.

-- 4. When the jelly is ready, pour it into sterilized jars.
-The jelly, curiously, does not set up clear like other jellies but is a solid red dotted with a fine-grained texture.
-As a result, pouring it into jars rather than ladling will not change its finished appearance.
+- When the jelly is ready, pour it into sterilized canning jars.
+The jelly, curiously, does not set up clear like other jellies but is has a red dotted appearance.
 Process the jars in a boiling-water bath for 10 minutes.

 - Store sealed jars in a cool dark place and use within one year.
 Once opened, store in the refrigerator and use within 3 weeks.